About Sarah K. Carl, LMT

 Pulse beats, tendon tugging, gnarly twisted fascia mazes, breath directing, transformation...

 It was a circuitous path that led me to find Thai healing arts.
 An obsession with dance starting at age four, sparking a constant, if not always conscious, study of anatomy, movement, breath and healing, up to the end of a road trip decades later when I found myself with a flat tire in the parking lot of the school that gave me professional bodywork training.
 It was here that I got my first introduction to what would change the way I live and form the basis of my approach to healing work.

-Since opening for business in 2005, I have been on an ever deepening study into Thai medicine including theory, history, manual techniques, herbal profiles and formulas, women's therapies, Reusi Dat Ton (Thai “Yoga”) and Buddhism.
+Since starting my business in 2005, I have been on an ever deepening study into Thai medicine including theory, history, manual techniques, herbal profiles and formulas, women's therapies, Reusi Dat Ton (Thai “Yoga”) and Buddhism.
 I have also visited the Western worlds of structural bodywork and visceral manipulation which also show their influence in sessions.
 Today, the accumulation of this training makes for a unique and practical healing session.
 I deeply enjoy unwinding and retraining the body/mind throughout the various ages and stages of life.

 As a modern American, I acknowledge the limited understanding I bring to practicing a tradition honed over thousands of years by a completely different culture.
 In order to show respect, I keep commitments to give back according to my capacity: Through earnest study of the medicine, language and culture; through daily practices and regularly going back to the teacher(s) for further instruction; and crucially, offering support to the teachers, leaders and practitioners who hold and pass on this precious knowledge.
 Also, I offer support as I am able to those in need and to those who are working to reduce the suffering of beings in Thailand, Oregon and elsewhere.